Skip to main content

 }'

 The growth_rate_percent sets the minimum follower increase as a percentage of the starting count.
-Combined with min_follower_count, this prevents false positives from tiny accounts where a handful of new followers would trigger the threshold.
+Combined with min_follower_count, this prevents false positives from tiny accounts where a handful of new followers would trip the threshold.
 A company with 500 followers gaining 25% (125 new followers) in two weeks is genuinely noteworthy.

 Webhook Payload